We are a proud member of the following associations:

-The Polish Confederation Lewiatan is the most influential Polish business organisation, representing the interests of employers in Poland and the European Union.
-They strive at competitive business environment.
-They work for economic growth, better laws, healthy competition, increased employment and strengthened social capital.
+The Lewiatan Confederation is one of the most influential Polish business organizations, representing the interests of employers in Poland and the EU.
+Bringing together more than 4100 companies, it fosters competitive business conditions, sustained economic growth, better laws, healthy competition, increased employment and strengthened social capital.
 Lewiatan is the only organisation from Poland which is a member of BusinessEurope – the largest European business organisation.

 The British-Polish Chamber of Commerce (BPCC) fosters strong relationships with relevant government and business bodies in both Poland and Britain, serving as a catalyst for developing sustainable international partnerships and closer economic and cultural ties between Poland and the UK.

 The French-Polish Chamber of Commerce (CCIFP) promotes the development of French-Polish economic relations, bringing together over 440 member companies.
 CCIFP interacts with government agencies and other employer organizations to create favourable conditions for the development of investment and economic activity in Poland.
 The Chamber promotes best business practices and is a cross-sector platform for the exchange of business experiences between entrepreneurs.

 The Polish-German Chamber of Industry and Commerce (AHK Poland) is the largest Polish-German network of business entities and one of the largest German Foreign Chambers of Industry and Commerce in the world, representing the interests of around 1,000 member companies.
 It is continuously improving the quality of its services, demonstrated by the awarding of another quality certificate for compliance with ISO 9001:2015 in September 2020.
 AHK Poland provides expert and comprehensive services to companies, facilitating their market entry and continued expansion, and assists in developing their network of business contacts.